PlasmaPy/PlasmaPy/CITATION.rst

 you may use instead of a citation in the body of a paper.

-* This research made use of PlasmaPy, a community-developed open source core Python package for plasma physics (PlasmaPy Community et al., 2018).
+* This research made use of PlasmaPy, a community-developed open source core Python package for plasma physics (PlasmaPy Community 2018).

 We highly encourage researchers to acknowledge the packages that PlasmaPy depends on, including but not limited to Astropy, NumPy, and